-- 1) An accompanist and/or page-turner, if required. - 2) Scores of each piece they are performing, in the edition being used. - 3) A programme setting out the pieces in the order in which they are to be performed.
+- 1) An accompanist and/or page-turner, if required. - 2) Scores of each piece they are performing, in the edition being used.
+For jazz (or equivalent) recitals students should provide a lead sheet, containing the melody and chords, and reflecting the underlying structure of the performance. - 3) A programme setting out the pieces in the order in which they are to be performed.
 Organists must include the specification of the instrument (a full list of stops and couplers).
 Instructions about uploading this material to Moodle will be given.